 1) What are the student's motives and goals?
-What motivated the student to make the statement or take action that caused him/her to con attention? ne to Does the situation or circumstance that led to these statements or actions still exist?
+What motivated the student to make the statement or take action that caused him/her to cor attention? ne to Does the situation or circumstance that led to these statements or actions still exist?
 Does the student have a major grievance or grudge?
 Against whom?
-What effects have been used to reach a the weeklers and what has been the result?
-Does - 41 What efforts have been made to resolve the problem and what has been the result?
-Does potential attacker feel that any part of the problem is resolved or see any alternatives? s the 2) Has the student shown inappropriate interest in any of the following?
-School attacks or attackers; weapons (including recent acquisition of any relevant weapon) incidents of mass violence (terrorism, workplace violence, mass murders).
+What effects have been goods to goods the graphes and what has been the goods? - 41 What efforts have been made to resolve the problem and what has been the result?
+Does potential attacker feel that any part of the problem is resolved or see any alternatives? s tne 2) Has the student shown inappropriate interest in any of the following?
+School attacks or attackers; weapons (including recent acquisition of any relevant weapon incidents of mass violence (terrorism, workplace violence, mass murders).
 Ask about Columbine, Santana, etc.); 3) Have there been any communications suggesting ideas or intent to attack?
-What if anything has the student communicated to someone else (targets, friends, of students, teachers, family, others) or written in a diary, journal, or website concerning his ideas and/or intentions?
+What if anything has the student communicated to someone else (targets, friends, students, teachers, family, others) or written in a diary, journal, or website concerning hi ideas and/or intentions?
 Have friends been alerted or "warned away"?
 4) Has the student engaged in attack-related behaviors?
 These behaviors might include: Developing an attack or plan